Pi-code246/landing_page/README.md

-# landing_page
-My first landing page
+This is a landing page I made as an exercise.